 - 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
 Typical values given for TA=25°C. Not 100% tested. - 3.
-Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 4.
-Test condition is shown as "Figure 63.
-Input Test Waveforms and Measurement Level", "Figure 64.
-Output Loading". - 5.
-When dummy cycle=4 (In both QPI & SPI mode), maximum clock rate=84MHz; when dummy cycle=6 (In both QPI & SPI mode), maximum clock rate=104MHz. - 6.
-The maximum clock rate=33MHz when reading secured OTP area. - 7.
-While programming consecutive bytes, Page Program instruction provides optimized timings by selecting to program the whole 256 bytes or only a few bytes between 1-256 bytes. - 8. "n"=how many bytes to program.
-In the formula, while n=1, byte program time=12us.
+Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 4.
+For tPRS, minimum timing must be observed before issuing the next program suspend command.
+However, a period equal to or longer than the typical timing is required in order for the program operation to make progress. - 5.
+For tERS, minimum timing must be observed before issuing the next erase suspend command.
+However, a period equal to or longer than the typical timing is required in order for the erase operation to make progress. - 6.
+Test condition is shown as "Figure 61.
+Input Test Waveforms and Measurement Level", "Figure 62.
+Output Loading". - 7.
+When dummy cycle=4 (In both QPI & SPI mode), maximum clock rate=84MHz; when dummy cycle=6 (In both QPI & SPI mode), maximum clock rate=104MHz. - 8.
+The maximum clock rate=33MHz when reading secured OTP area. - 9.
+While programming consecutive bytes, Page Program instruction provides optimized timings by selecting to program the whole 256 bytes or only a few bytes between 1~256 bytes. - 10. "n"=how many bytes to program.
+In the formula, while n=1, byte program time=12us. - 11.
+The value guaranteed by characterization, not 100% tested in production.

-13. OPERATING CONDITIONS
+12. OPERATING CONDITIONS